 Now of course – 2019 – onsite (residential) TEFL courses are becoming obsolete as more and more of us realize that they are time and money eaters, and that online TEFL certificates are equally recognized and accepted.

 However, there is a downside to the current explosion of online TEFL certification programs in the industry.

 “What’s the problem?”, I hear you wondering.

-The problem, my earnest reader, is the new trend of overnight pop-up-like-mushroom schools, which market their online TEFL TESOL Tesl courses for under $50 – with some really scraping the barrel with as low as a $5 price tag.
+The problem, my earnest reader, is the new trend of overnight pop-up-like-mushroom schools, which market their online TEFL TESOL Tesl courses for under $50 – with some scraping the barrel with as low as a $5 price tag.

 Don’t get me wrong.
 I’m not against low prices.
-My friends sometimes call me all the names under God’s sun, but – to date – I have never been labelled a Socialist.
+My friends sometimes call me all the names under God’s sun, but – to date – I have never been labeled a Socialist.
 I understand the mechanics of a market economy, and (for the most part) I embrace it.

-But, but, but, there are some products you should definitely avoid paying silly-ass cheap prices for.
+But, but, but, there are some products you should avoid paying silly-ass cheap prices for.
 And a TEFL certificate is one of them.